Buzzer beater

-In basketball and other such timed sports, a buzzer beater is a shot that is taken before the game clock of a quarter, a half (if the half is the second one, then, a game), or an overtime period expires but does not go in the basket until after the clock expires and the buzzer sounds hence the name "buzzer beater".
-The concept normally applies to baskets that beat an end-of-quarter/2nd-half/overtime buzzer but is sometimes applied to shots that beat the shot clock buzzer.
+In timed sports, a buzzer beater is a successful shot made as the clock expires at the end of a period or at the end of the game, leaving zero seconds remaining.
+A buzzer sounds whenever a game clock expires, hence the name "buzzer beater."
+In basketball, the concept normally applies to baskets made at the end of a quarter, the second half, or overtime.
+A buzzer beater only counts if it leaves the player's fingers before the shot clock runs out.
+If the ball remains in the player's hands, then the shot violates the Trent Tucker Rule and does not count.
+The term is most commonly applied to shots that win or tie the game as the game clock expires.

-Officials in the National Collegiate Athletic Association, National Basketball Association, Women's National Basketball Association, Serie A (Italy), and the Euroleague (Final Four series only, effective 2006) are required to use instant replay to assess whether a shot made at the end of a period was in fact released before the game clock expired.
-Since 2002, the NBA also has mandated LED light strips along the edges of the backboard and the edge of the scorer's table for the purposes of identifying the end of a period.
+Officials in the National Collegiate Athletic Association (NCAA), National Basketball Association (NBA), Women's National Basketball Association (WNBA), Serie A (Italy), and the EuroLeague Final Four series (effective 2006) are required to use instant replay to verify whether a shot that is made at the end of a period was released before the game clock expired.
+Since 2002, the NBA has also mandated the use of LED light strips along the edges of the backboard and the edge of the scorer's table to identify the end of a period.

-Notable buzzer beaters
+Notable examples

 Although buzzer beaters are fairly common, several instances have been recognized as special occasions: